 No matter which one you contribute to, if you have agency-matching, your agency will deposit their matching contributions into your Traditional TSP.

 - If you expect that your current tax rate is lower than your tax rate will be in retirement, then investing in the Roth TSP may be better.

 - On the other hand, if you expect that your tax rate in the future will be lower, then investing in the Traditional TSP makes more sense.

 If you make a high income in the federal service, then another benefit of the Traditional TSP is that you can easily pair it with a Roth IRA.
 Contributions to your Traditional TSP effectively lower your modified adjusted gross income (or “MAGI”), which may help you keep your MAGI below the Roth IRA income limit.

 When in doubt, I think the best move is to split the difference.
 Invest in a Traditional TSP, and if you have extra money to invest more, you can put additional money in a Roth IRA.
 But if your situation is complex, checking with a certified financial planner may be beneficial.

-By investing each month like clockwork, getting the full FERS agency matching for those that qualify, and remaining diversified across the funds, you should do quite well over time as you build towards retirement.
+By investing each month like clockwork, getting the full FERS agency matching for those that qualify, and remaining diversified across the funds, you should do quite well over time as you build your wealth towards retirement.